AdaptiveConsulting/aeron-io-samples/kubernetes/readme.md

 ### Docker Desktop with Kubernetes enabled

-Note: tested with Kubernetes `1.24.5`
+> **Note**: tested with Kubernetes `1.24.5` - there is no way to override the version of Kubernetes used by Docker Desktop.
+Minikube is recommended.

 As with minikube, allocate at least 6 cores and 15GB of RAM to Docker Desktop.

 Run `./docker-desktop-k8s-run.sh` to build, deploy and run the cluster and admin.